micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 Ultimately, the tool is automatically running the machine learning model and advising the end user about an action to take.

+The delivery is modular in the sense that each user story is small enough to be completed within 2-3 weeks.

 To ensure consistency and avoid communication gaps, a solution is to define a quality checklist for each type of user stories.